8 Steps to Speed Up Your WordPress Website

 6. Optimize Your Database

-7. Enable GZIP Compression
+7. Enable GZIP (or Brotli) Compression